nicolaferraro/camel-workshop/doc/credit.md

 We have seen the first two dependencies in the `recommendation` service.

-The `camel-bean-validator-starter` dependecy will be used to validate the input in some services.
+The `camel-bean-validator-starter` dependency will be used to validate the input in some services.

 ## Adding a endpoint to LIST Payments